Macy's is not a small company. It had 130,000 employees and earned an annual revenue of $24.8 billion in 2017. Employees work seemlessly with

 Thanks for balancing it all!
 You help teams win!

-with the idea of the visual metaphor being spot on for a large variety of employees from project managers, software developers, to merchant managers and designers, the design and copy was quickly embraced and proudly displayed.
+With the idea of the visual metaphor being spot-on for a large variety of employees from project managers and software developers to merchant managers and designers, the design and copy was quickly embraced and proudly displayed.

 Macy's Corporate font for all communication was Helvetica Neue Ultra Light for internal marketing.
 It worked fine when printed, but not online.
 This became a key bargaining point within the organization.
-The initial printed run and designs had the ultra thin font, but later editions of the card were updated with a thicc version of the same font.
+The initial printed run and designs had the ultra thin font, but later editions of the card were updated with a thicker version of the same font.
 In the beginning, only the red cards were produced and distributed.
 Later runs included multiple color selections.
-Users could download PDFs of their prefered design.
+Users could download and print PDFs of their prefered design too.
 The color and design stood out as pround receipients hung the cards by their monitors.
 Cards all come with ample space to write appreciations!